mricon/korgalore/docs/usage.rst

 This is useful for:

-* Checking which labels exist before configuring sources
+* Checking which labels exist before configuring deliveries
 * Finding the exact label names to use in your configuration
 * Verifying that your target authentication is working

 pull
 ----

-Pull messages from configured sources and import them into Gmail.
+Pull messages from configured deliveries and import them into Gmail.

 .. code-block:: bash